If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Gorochu

-Also revealed in the aforementioned Yomimuri interview was the existence of an evolution for Raichu called ゴロチュウ (Gorochū) after the Japanese onomatopoeia for rumbling thunder ("goro-goro") and the suffix "-chu" used for all the members of Pikachu's evolutionary line.
-This cut evolution was to feature "fangs and even had a pair of horns", and according to Ken Sugimori was apparently cut due to game balancing issues.[4]
+Also revealed in the aforementioned Yomimuri interview was the existence of an evolution for Raichu called ゴロチュウ (Gorochū), after the Japanese onomatopoeia for rumbling thunder ("goro-goro") and the suffix "-chu" used for all the members of Pikachu's evolutionary line.
+This evolution was to feature "fangs and even had a pair of horns", and was apparently cut due to game balancing issues according to Ken Sugimori.[4]

 While not much was revealed about Gorochu's design, its backsprite was found among the leaked Pokémon Blue source code files, alongside other cut Pokémon.
-Here we can confirm that it indeed had at least one horn, as well as other traits not mentioned in the interview, such a diamond pattern on its torso, as well as what are either spiky ears or spiky cheeks.
+Here we can confirm that it indeed had at least one horn, as well as other traits not mentioned in the interview, such a diamond pattern on its torso, and what are either spiky ears or spiky cheeks.

 Mew